Jeferson-Peter/scify-file-reader/README.md

 ```

 ### Concatenating patterns:
-Use this method when you want to concatenate multiple files as one's based on the pattern.
+Use this method when you need to concatenate multiple files with similar patterns into a single consolidated file.

-**E.g.** In the last example we have 9 files on the same directory, with common patterns, such as 'file', 'log' and 'test'.
-Why do not join them?
-Let's see the example
+**E.g.** In the last example, we demonstrate the use of scify-file-reader with a directory containing 9 files that follow common naming patterns, such as 'file', 'log', and 'test'.
+By joining these files, we can consolidate and analyze their data more effectively.
+Let's take a look at the example to understand how they are joined.

 ```python
 from scify_file_reader import FileReader